LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Atom is a featureful text editor that is developed by [GitHub](https://atom.io/).
 Designed with customization in mind, Atom is built on top of the engine that drives the Google Chrome web browser.
 Atom allows users to customize just about every feature that it offers.
-Style can be changed using cascading style sheets[^css] and behavior can be changed using JavaScript[^javascript].
+Style can be changed using cascading style sheets[^css] and behavior can be changed using JavaScript.[^javascript]

-Additionally, being a hip-and-trendy\texttrademark  piece of software, you can install community packages written by other developers.
+Additionally, being a hip-and-trendy\texttrademark{}  piece of software, you can install community packages written by other developers.
-In fact, if you find that Atom is missing some particular behavior, you can create a package and make it available to the world, as well[^rich]!
+In fact, if you find that Atom is missing some particular behavior, you can create a package and make it available to the world, as well![^rich]

 Atom has a GUI, so it is mouse friendly and human friendly, too.